Holonomy reductions of Cartan geometries and curved orbit decompositions: Examples and applications

 An oriented projective structure can be equivalently described as a Cartan geometry $(\G,\om)$ of type $(G,P)$, where $G=SL(n+1,\Bbb R)$ and $P\subset G$ is the stabiliser of a ray $\rr_+ X\in\rr^{n+1}$.
 In particular, the homogeneous model is the projective $n$--sphere $S^n$, which is a $2$-fold covering of projective $n$--space $\rr P^n$.
 The bundle associated to the standard representation of $\SL(n+1)$ is the \textit{standard tractor bundle} $\mc{T}=\G\times_P\rr^{n+1}$.
 The ray stabilised by $P$ gives rise to a canonical oriented line subbundle $\ce(-1)\subset\mc{T}$, whose sections are referred to as projective $(-1)$--densities.

-The holonomy reduction we are interested in has been studied in section 3.3 of \cite{CGH-projective}, and we consider it both for comparison and for the purpose of motivation.
-Namely, we want to consider the case that $\mc{T}$\ is endowed with a parallel non--degenerate metric.
-This can be viewed as a parallel section of $S^2\Cal T^*$, which as discussed in \ref{partrac} has a $G$--type.
+We consider the holonomy reduction coming from a parallel non--degenerate metric on $\mc{T}$.
+The basic relation between such metrics and Einstein metrics in the projective class has been observed in \cite{armstrong-projective1}.
+The reduction has been studied further in Section 3.3 of \cite{CGH-projective}, and our main aim here is to explain the results obtained there from our current perspective, which is essentially different.
+This seems important both from the point of view of comparison and as motivation for subsequent examples.
+A bundle metric on $\mc{T}$ can be viewed as a parallel section of $S^2\Cal T^*$, which as discussed in \ref{partrac} has a $G$--type.
 Linear algebra shows that the decomposition of $S^2{\rr^{n+1}}^*$ into orbits of $\SL(n+1)$ is described by rank and signature.
+To deal with the additional distinction by volume in the non--degenerate case, we will always rescale our metrics by a constant in such a way that an orthonormal basis has unit volume.
 Since we assume our metric to be non--degenerate, $\mc{O}$ consists of all inner products on $\rr^{n+1}$ which have some fixed signature $(p,q)$ with $p+q=n+1$.
 As shown in \ref{partrac}, a parallel tractor metric is the same as a holonomy reduction of $(\G,\om)$ of type $\mc{O}$.

 \begin{thm*} Let $(M,[D])$ be a projective structure endowed with a holonomy reduction of type $\Cal O$ given by a parallel metric $\mb{h}$ of signature $(p,q)$ on the standard tractor bundle $\Cal T$.